dofdev/dofcon/README.md

 # dofcon
-tactile analog hand tracking technology
+tactile analog appendage spatial tracking technology,

-<b>creates a three dimensional cursor point on each appendage, for use in computational applications.</b>
+<br>for use in computational applications.

 <br>